satya-arjunan/visocyteold/Utilities/Doxygen/pages/ProxyDocumentationFormatting.md

 **Documentation** tags has to be aligned at column 0, (space is significant in RST documents) and that we do not accept empty lines between items in an unordered list.
-Formatted output will be displayed in ParaView online help, ParaView Python documentation, and tooltips displayed in ParaView client.
+Formatted output will be displayed in Visocyte online help, Visocyte Python documentation, and tooltips displayed in Visocyte client.
 See the **Calculator** and **Glyph** filters for examples on how to format other filters.